Social grooming: Birds

-Birds engage in allopreening.
-Researchers believe that this practice builds pair bonds.
-In 2010, researchers determined the existence of a form of social grooming as a consolation behavior within ravens via a form of bystander contact, whereby observer ravens would act to console a distressed victim via contact sitting, preening, as well as beak-to-beak touching.
+Birds engage in allopreening, which researchers believe builds pair bonds.
+In 2010, researchers determined the existence of a form of social grooming as a consolation behavior within ravens via a form of bystander contact, whereby observer ravens would act to console a distressed victim via contact sitting, preening, and beak-to-beak touching.

 Horses

-Horses engage in mutual grooming via the formation of 'pair bonds' where parasites and other contaminants on the surface of the body are actively removed.
-This removal of foreign material is primarily performed in hard-to-reach areas such as the neck via nibbling.
+Horses engage in mutual grooming via the formation of "pair bonds" where parasites and other contaminants on the surface of the body are actively removed.
+This removal of foreign material is primarily performed on hard-to-reach areas, such as the neck, via nibbling.

 Cattle

 Allogrooming is a behavior commonly seen in many types of cattle, including dairy and beef breeds.
 The act of social licking can be seen specifically in heifers to initiate social dominance, emphasize companionship and improve hygiene of oneself or others.
-This behavior seen in cows may provide advantages including reduced parasite loads, social tension and competition at the feed bunk.
-It is understood that social licking can provide long term benefits such as promoting positive emotions and a relaxed environment.
+This behavior seen in cows may provide advantages including reduced parasite loads, social tension, and competition at the feed bunk.
+It is understood that social licking can provide long-term benefits such as promoting positive emotions and a relaxed environment.

 Endocrine effects

-Social grooming has shown to be correlated with changes in endocrine levels within individuals.
+Social grooming has been shown to be correlated with changes in endocrine levels within individuals.
 Specifically, there is a large correlation between the brain's release of oxytocin and social grooming.
 Oxytocin is hypothesized to promote prosocial behaviors due to its positive emotional response when released.
 Further, social grooming also releases beta-endorphins which promote physiological responses in stress reduction.
 These responses can occur from the production of hormones and endorphins, or through the growth or reduction in nerve structures.
 For example, in studies of suckling rats, rats who received warmth and touch when feeding had lower blood pressure levels than rats who did not receive any touch.
-This was found to be a result of an increased vagal nerve tone, meaning they had had higher parasympathetic nervous response and lower sympathetic nervous response to stimulus, resulting in a lower stress response.
+This was found to be the result of an increased vagal nerve tone, meaning they had had a higher parasympathetic nervous response and a lower sympathetic nervous response to stimuli, resulting in a lower stress response.
 Social grooming is a form of innocuous sensory activation.
 Innocuous sensory activation, characterized by non-aggressive contact, stimulates an entirely separate neural pathway from nocuous aggressive sensory activation.
 Innocuous sensations are transmitted through the dorsal column-medial lemniscal system.